Last updated: November 5, 2015 at 16:40 pm

 Message from the Dean

-Saturday, January 18, 8:30-4 – January Jump Start Workshops, at Bryn Mawr Presbyterian Church, Bryn Mawr, PA
+Saturday, January 16, 2016 is the annual Jump Start conference at Bryn Mawr Presbyterian Church.

 CHAPTER SCHOLARSHIPS AVAILABLE We have Chapter Scholarships available for persons interested in learning to play the organ.
 The Scholarship provides 14 free lessons for any pianist who is at an Intermediate level of pianistic ability.
 Members who teach piano may have a student who would be interested.
 For information contact Chair of Scholarship Committee Vernon Williams (856-235-0811; email@example.com).